Mortgage-backed security: Credit risk

 If the MBS was not underwritten by the original real estate and the issuer's guarantee, the rating of the bonds would be much lower.
 Part of the reason is the expected adverse selection against borrowers with improving credit (from MBSs pooled by initial credit quality) who would have an incentive to refinance (ultimately joining an MBS pool with a higher credit rating).

 Real-world pricing

-Because of the diversity in MBS types, there is wide variety of pricing sources.
+Because of the diversity in MBS types, there is a wide variety of pricing sources.
 In general, the more uniform or liquid the MBS, the greater the transparency or availability of prices.
 Most traders and money managers use Bloomberg and Intex to analyze MBS pools and more esoteric products such as CDOs, although tools such as Citi's The Yield Book, Barclays POINT, and BlackRock's AnSer are also prevalent across Wall Street, especially for multi–asset class managers.
 Some institutions have also developed their own proprietary software.
-Tradeweb is used by the largest bond dealers (the "primaries") to transact round lots ($1 million and larger).

 Complex structured products tend to trade less frequently and involve more negotiation.
 Prices for these more complicated MBSs, as well as for CMOs and CDOs, tend to be more subjective, often available only from dealers.

-For "vanilla" or "generic" 30-year pools (issued by Fannie Mae, Freddie Mac, or Ginnie Mae) with coupons of 3.5–7%, one can see the prices posted on a TradeWeb screen by the primaries called To Be Allocated (TBA).
-This is due to the actual pools not being shown.
-These are forward prices for the next 3 delivery months since pools have not been cut; only the issuing agency, coupon, and dollar amount are revealed.
-A specific pool whose characteristics are known would usually trade "TBA plus {x} ticks" or a "pay-up", depending on characteristics.
-These are called "specified pools", since the buyer specifies the pool characteristic he/she is willing to "pay up" for.